 - 1. Open the file Favors 2. - 2.
-Key the text shown in Figure 3-18 at the end of the document.
+Key the text shown in Figure 2-18 at the end of the document.
 The text should be the last sentence of the last paragraph.

+Figure 2-18

-Figure 3-18 For more information, call our toll-free number 800-555-2025 or visit our Web site www.campbellsconfections.biz.
+For more information, call our toll-free number 800-555-2025 or visit our Web site www.campbellsconfections.biz.

 - 3. Format the "C" of "Campbell's" in the first paragraph as a dropped capital letter. - 4.
 Highlight the second paragraph (which begins "Our chocolate") in yellow. - 5.
 Format the list of items from "wedding bells" through "other assorted shapes" as 11-point Arial italic small caps. - 6.
-Repeat the formatting for the second list (from "solid milk chocolate" to "dark chocolate with mint filling"). - 7.
-Split the last paragraph so "For more information" starts a new paragraph.
+Copy the formatting to the second list (from "solid milk chocolate" to "dark chocolate with mint filling"). - 7.
+Split the last paragraph so "For more information" starts a new paragraph. - 8.
+Copy the formatting from one of the lists to the new last paragraph.